betterwithdata/dnikit/docs/how_to/introspect.rst

 rather that using the final outputs (or *predictions*).
 These layer names can be provided as input, and thus requires finding the correct layer names.
-It's possible to inspect a dictionary of responses with the :meth:`response_infos <dnikit.base.Model.response_infos>` method:
+It's possible to inspect a dictionary of responses with the :meth:`response_infos <deepview.base.Model.response_infos>` method:

 .. code-block:: python

    model = ... # load model here, e.g. with load_tf_model_from_path
    response_infos = model.response_infos

-DNIKit also provides a utility function for finding input layers from a :class:`Model <dnikit.base.Model>`
+DeepView also provides a utility function for finding input layers from a :class:`Model <deepview.base.Model>`

 .. code-block:: python